Aloha, my name is Dorina.

 As we get to know each other, you will discover I’m a leader, collaborator, and creative.
 God has given me a superpower called joy.
 I can’t help but share my joy and sense of wonder with you.

 After my husband’s death, I’ve had many opportunities to share our story of grief and God’s glory in the midst of it.
-I recently published two Bible studies: Glory Chasers is about discovering God’s glory in unexpected places.
+I have published two Bible studies: Glory Chasers is about discovering God’s glory in unexpected places.
 Flourishing Together is about cultivating a fruitful life in Christ.
+I have a new Bible study releasing in May 2023 called Create in Me a Heart of Mercy (Revell).
+I love to speak and teach the Bible using these studies.

 With every word I write or speak, I want you to hear this: You were designed to experience God’s glory.
 No matter what trial or tragedy you face, our God is never late.
 He is always working on your behalf.